How to Answer Audience Questions and Master the Q&A

 Why do lawyers and politicians appear so confident with their rebuttals?

-No matter how hostile the situation, they seem able to handle difficult questions with unwavering self-confidence.
-Part of this comes from experience in the job, but it’s also the result of detailed preperation.
+No matter how hostile the situation, they seem able to handle difficult questions with unwavering confidence.
+Part of this comes from extensive training and experience, but it’s also the result of detailed preparation.

 Before any speech, debate or interview, they think carefully about their audience, their arguments and their talking points.